Local Well-posedness of Two Dimensional SQG Equation and Related Models

 where $C_p$ is a constant depending only on $p$, which is independent of the function $f$.
 Here $\mathcal{R}_j$ denotes the j-th componet of the vectorial Riesz transform \end{lemma} We also remark here that the Riesz operator $\mathcal{R}$ is bounded on Sobolev spaces $H^s(\R^n)$, since its Fourier symbol $\frac{i\xi}{|\xi|}$ is bounded.

-{\bf Acknowledgements.} Q. Jiu was partially supported by the National Natural Science Foundation of China (NNSFC) (No.11931010), key research project of the Academy for Multidisciplinary Studies of CNU.
+{\bf Acknowledgements.} The authors would like to thank Professor Quansen Jiu for his valuable discussions and constant encouragements.
 H. Yu was partially supported by the National Natural Science Foundation of China (NNSFC) (No. 11901040), Beijing Natural Science Foundation (BNSF) (No. 1204030) and Beijing Municipal Education Commission (KM202011232020).